-Today, the Board operates three legal aid clinics; two clinics, one in Yellowknife and one in Inuvik, provide both family and criminal law services and a second clinic in Yellowknife provides only family law services.
+Today, the Board operates four legal aid clinics; three clinics, two in Yellowknife and one in Inuvik, provide both family and criminal law services and a second clinic in Yellowknife provides family and poverty law services.
 The clinics serve clients in all the communities in the NWT.